octopus-network/appchain-launch/octopus-relayer/README.md

 # octoup

-This module sets up multiple bootnodes for octopus network in GKE (Google Kubernetes Engine).
+This module sets up relayer for octopus network in GKE (Google Kubernetes Engine).

 ## Usage